 To understand why this makes a difference we need to differentiate between the two types of magnets, either of which can be used in the field of medicine, both conventional and alternative.

 There are basically two types of magnets — electromagnets and permanent magnets.
 Both produce magnetic fields.
 The type of magnet that people are most familiar with is the permanent magnet.
 This is the sort that you played with at school to attract nails and iron filings and the type that holds notes on your fridge.
-Permanent magnets have been known throughout history and can be found in nature.
+Permanent magnets have been known throughout most of history and can be found in nature.

 So which type of magnet do conventional medicine and alternative medicine practitioners commonly use?

 Basically speaking, conventional medicine uses electromagnets whereas alternative medicine practitioners use permanent magnets.
 Although both types of magnet obviously produce magnetic fields, the strength of these fields and their effects can be vastly different.
 Think of comparing a 1908 Model T vintage car to a modern Ferrari sports car.
 Technically they're both cars, but the difference in their performance is worlds apart.
 You can't drive a Model T and claim that it performs like a Ferrari.
 Likewise you can't use a permanent magnet and claim that it has the same effect as a pulsed electromagnet.

 But if conventional medicine really does use magnetic fields, doesn't that mean that some form of magnet can cure, just as magnetic therapists say they can?
 Yes, to a degree.
 Pulsed electromagnetic fields have been found to aid healing in some bone fractures, perhaps some types of wounds and to reduce certain types of pain for example.
 However they do not reduce pain in general or increase blood circulation etc as claimed by magnetic therapists.
 And they most certainly don't cure cancer.
 For a very few specific aliments the use of highly specialised magnets, usually pulsed electromagnets, can have positive health effects.